Math Resolutions, LLC

 You can download the programs to your system here.
 But you will not be able to run any program without a license key.
 You can apply for a 60 day trial period license key, or proceed to buy or lease the software.

-The below Linux programs were compiled and linked using ubuntu 6.06.
+The below Linux programs were compiled and linked using ubuntu 14.04 lts.
 Our software will NOT work with X-Motif from www.LessTiff.org.
-We used the libmotif package from http://packages.ubuntu.com (multiverse).
-The programs are all 32 bit.
+OSF Motif became Open Source in Oct of 2013 and is freely available.

 Follow the instructions below for the download of each product.